 Yep, a lot of moving parts.
 Why not automate the process as much as possible?
 Make you and your team happier and more productive!

 Order management software lets your team members organize their own workload by creating batches, which “marks their territory” and lets other staff know that those particular orders are being dealt with.

 Instead of manually marking orders as dispatched, your team can scan invoices with a standard barcode scanner to mark as dispatched

 All the orders are brought together so you can bulk action them with one click (saving heaps of time)

 Your team can connect with your couriers and get shipping labels from inside the software, instead of having to log into different accounts.
 Bonus points if the software “remembers” your most used shipping methods and makes them super easy to access.

 Ok, so how you handle delivery is a deal-breaker for your customers.
-96% of survey respondents said a positive delivery experience would make them feel good about shopping with a business again.
+61% of shoppers surveyed said a positive delivery experience would make them feel good about shopping with a online business again.
 So let’s look at how to get that brand loyalty.